-Category Column/Field Description Notes tab ovides information about the automated and manual analysis of lates to an inventory item.
+Category Column/Field Description Notes tab The Notes tab provides information about the automated and manual analysis of codebase as it relates to an inventory item.
 Detection Notes System notes that can specify the following: The automated detection technique that was used to locate the component License information in the case that the license has changed from one version to another or if the component has multiple licenses Attributes extracted from a POM or manifest file containing project and configuration details Audit Notes Any notes added to the inventory item by the auditor or reviewer, based on findings during the analysis.
 You can edit these notes as needed from this pane when editing an existing inventory item or creating a new one.
 See Viewing and Updating Detection and Auditing Notes in the Analysis Workbench.